Yugoslav torpedo boat T2

-T2 was a seagoing torpedo boat operated by the Yugoslav Royal Navy between 1921 and 1939, after being commissioned in August 1914 and spending World War I in Austro-Hungarian Navy service.
-Originally 77 T, she was a 250t-class torpedo boat, a class built to address the expectation that the Strait of Otranto, where the Adriatic Sea meets the Ionian Sea, would be blockaded by hostile forces during a future conflict.
+T2 was a seagoing torpedo boat operated by the Royal Yugoslav Navy between 1923 and 1939.
+Originally 77 T, a 250t-class torpedo boat of the Austro-Hungarian Navy built in 1914, she was armed with two 66 mm guns and four 450 mm torpedo tubes, and could carry 10–12 naval mines.
 She saw active service during World War I, performing convoy, patrol, escort, minesweeping and minelaying tasks, anti-submarine operations, and shore bombardment missions.
-In 1917 the suffixes of all Austro-Hungarian torpedo boats were removed, and thereafter she was referred to as 77.
+In 1917, the suffixes of all Austro-Hungarian torpedo boats were removed, and thereafter she was referred to as 77.
+The vessel was in the Bocche di Cattaro during the short-lived mutiny by Austro-Hungarian sailors in early February 1918; members of her crew raised the red flag but undertook no other mutinous actions.
+77 was part of the escort force for the Austro-Hungarian dreadnought Szent István during the action that resulted in the sinking of that ship by Italian torpedo boats in June 1918.

-Following Austria-Hungary's defeat in 1918, 77 was allocated to the Navy of the Kingdom of Serbs, Croats and Slovenes, which later became the Yugoslav Royal Navy, and was renamed T2.
+Following Austria-Hungary's defeat in 1918, 77 was allocated to the Navy of the Kingdom of Serbs, Croats and Slovenes, which later became the Royal Yugoslav Navy, and was renamed T2 and had her armament upgraded.
 At the time, she and seven other 250t-class boats were the only modern sea-going vessels of the fledgling maritime force.
-During the interwar period, T2 and the rest of the Navy were involved in training exercises and cruises to friendly ports, but activity was limited by reduced naval budgets.
-She was scrapped in 1939.
+During the interwar period, the navy was involved in training exercises and cruises to friendly ports, but activity was limited by reduced naval budgets.
+Worn out after twenty-five years of service, T2 was stricken from the naval register and scrapped in 1939.